hashi11002/PDF-formatter/README.md

    <br>

-6) Get the API Key for the file compressor from [here](https://www.convertapi.com/pdf-to-compress/python) and add it in the .env class with the variable API_KEY.
+6) Get the API Key for the file compressor from [here](https://www.convertapi.com/pdf-to-compress/python) and add it in the APIKEY.py class with the variable API_KEY.
 7) Now you are able to run the application.
 Enjoy :)

 <br>